jg-fisher/pc-data-log/README.md

 # pc-data-log
 Tool for logging your computer activity.
+Captures screenshots and logs keystrokes.